RadValentin/CM3070-FP-Music-Recommendation/progress-log.md

 - Added skeleton for front-end app that consumes the API using Vite, React, TypeScript
 - Add FE methods for querying API, types for serializer responses
 - Implement search front-end
+- Annotate search results in API with trigram similarity score and sort by it so most relevant results are returned first.
+This adds 300-600ms to response times but it's a necessary trade-off to make the results relevant to the user.
 ### 13 September
 - TODO: Implement recommend front-end
 - TODO: Implement `GET /api/v1/tracks/<mbid>/sources/`